EvolutionSimulator/EvolutionSimulator/Reporting/carlos.lopez-villanueva.md

 # Week 2
 - Divided tasks for the "system links" project
 - Created a reproduction function with all of the corresponding adjustments
 - Implemented reproduction into the game loop using a queue

-- Created a class of Mutables, properties not part of the brain that also mutate with each generation
+# Week 3
+- Took care of organizing the "system-links" project
+- Fixed multiple problems with pointer management that ended up causing segmentation faults
+- Researched how to implement procedural sprite generation
+- Build the brain-creature interface
+- Achieved the first instance of evolution in our project
+- Documented the entire codebase so that it's compatible with Doxygen